 Michigan Audubon is dedicated to increasing awareness of bird conservation.
 Our education programs target a wide range of audiences, from workshops for home-schooled children to presentations by expert birders.
 Our Young Birders Club is for ages 12–18 and is run by young birders, for young birders.
-At our Signature Events, we provide keynote speakers and presentations that focus on timely subjects for beginning and experienced birders alike.
+At our Signature Events, we provide keynote speakers, nature and birds walks, and presentations that focus on timely subjects for beginning and experienced birders alike.

 Follow us on social media.
 Join our e-news subscriber list.

 Michigan Audubon has two publications, the Jack Pine Warbler and Michigan Birds and Natural History.
 Both publications help us raise awareness about key issues in Michigan.
 As our member magazine, the Jack Pine Warbler focuses highlighting a specific bird and features articles about birding destinations, book reviews, our Young Birders Club, and bird conservation.
-Michigan Birds and Natural History is Michigan Audubon’s peer-reviewed scientific journal, dedicated to ornithology and the natural history of Michigan.
-These publications are just another piece in connecting birds and people for the benefit of both.
+Michigan Birds and Natural History is Michigan Audubon’s journal dedicated to ornithology and natural history of Michigan.
+These publications are an extension of our education program and allow us to reach a broader audience in our mission to connect birds and people for the benefit of both.